-90% of the program area met our damage target, the meaning 10% of Program area had >0.2% infested fruit.
+91% of the program area met its damage target.
+9% of the Program area had >0.2% infested fruit.
 Of those orchards that exceeded this level, most exceeded it by a small amount.
-The heights of the bars indicate the number of orchards with increasing degrees of infestation in increments, form 0.5% >0.2% to 10%.
+The heights of the bars indicate the number of orchards with increasing degrees of infestation in 0.5% increments, from >0.2% to 10%.
 Of those above the target, most had 1% or less damaged fruit, still a very low level of fruit loss.